owid/sdg-tracker.org/pages/biodiversity.md

 _**By 2030, ensure the conservation of mountain ecosystems, including their biodiversity.**_

+The visualisations below provide global perspectives on the protection of mountain ecosystems and their biodiversity.
+These metrics show the share of important biodiversity sites covered as protected areas, and the share of mountainous areas covered by some form of green vegetation.

+<iframe src="https://owid.cloud/grapher/coverage-by-protected-areas-of-important-sites-for-mountain-biodiversity" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/mountain-green-cover-index" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 15.5

 _**Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species.**_